 b.
 Holding an average daily e-money float above $5 million in a calendar year.

-To differentiate payment services licensees from deposit-taking institutions, the Bill will:
+To differentiate payment services licensees from deposit-taking institutions, the PSA will:

 (a) prohibit licensees carrying on a business of providing an e-money issuance service from lending any customer money, or using any customer money, or any interest earned on any customer money, to finance wholly or to any material extent any activity of any business carried on by the licensee; and